 Treatment modality: Worse when treatment involved no surgery or radiation, radiation without surgery, or surgery without radiation than when therapy included surgery and radiation combined

 As stated, prognosis in hypopharyngeal cancer varies with the stage.
 The 5-year survival rate with small (T1-T2) lesions is about 60%, but with T3-T4 lesions or multiple node involvement, survival falls to 17-32%.
 Five-year survival for all stages is approximately 30%.
+A study by Lo et al indicated that in patients with resectable stage 4 hypopharyngeal cancer, a lymph node ratio of 0.113 or greater is a significant risk factor for disease recurrence and signals a poor prognosis for overall survival.

 Morbidity in hypopharyngeal cancer is predominantly due to the primary tumor itself causing pain, bleeding, poor swallowing (with subsequent malnutrition), or aspiration.
 Very advanced tumors may cause airway obstruction as they grow into the larynx.
 Laryngectomy is often needed, leading to permanent loss of voice and permanent tracheostomy.
 Functional problems from surgical or radiation treatment can include swallowing dysfunction, recurrent aspiration pneumonias, neck fibrosis, facial edema, and pain.